Digital Initiatives Department

 General Collection Digitization

-In collaboration with the Internet Archive, the Digital Initiatives department scans general collection books for Law Center community access.
-For students at the Law Center, Digital Initiative’s general collection digitization program redefines ease-of-access for library materials.
-Through this work, students and faculty can easily access books for research, studying, and professional development.
+The Digital Initiatives department scans general collection materials for Law Center community access.
+Through this work, students and faculty can easily access materials for research, studying, and professional development.

 Federal Appeals Court Records and Briefs